ethanmlam/ieor180backend/README.md

 ## Note

 The virtual environment (.venv) directory is excluded from version control as it contains large binary files.

+Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference